 Bunia and surrounds – Ituri province

-- Undertaking infection prevention and control measures, including in Komanda, Bunia and Rwampara.
+- Undertaking infection prevention and control measures in six health centres, including in Komanda, Rwampara, and Bunia general hospital

 - Undertaking health promotion and community engagement activities in the communities.